 Coordinating with end users means figuring out what they need, what problems they encounter, and where their potential risks are.
 Once you know what your IT department is able to deliver and the potential problems you can solve, you can better estimate what you need.
 This insight also allows you to critically review the SLAs of the maintenance contracts, which leads to the next point…

 The glaring reality is that many companies are blindly renewing maintenance contracts.
-We often hear that the reason is something along the lines of “this is the way we’ve done it for years,” or “our predecessor always did it, and it worked.”
+We often hear that the reason is something along the lines of "this is the way we've done it for years," or "our predecessor always did it this way, and it worked."
 But situations change, and so do your needs.

 Invest time in finding out whether the existing contract is the most optimal for your company.
 If it turns out that it is, you're in luck.
 But it's best to avoid assuming that the contract is worth its weight without critically reviewing it.

 We speak from experience: oftentimes we work with companies who pay a good amount of money for a contract that promises replacement hardware within four hours.
 For some, the four-hour turnaround is absolutely necessary, but when it comes to your needs, is it a nice-to-have or is it a must-have?
 Sometimes the better option is to have a few backup switches on hand and to increase the hardware replacement time to next-business-day.
 This could save you more than you think.